 Established in 2007

-CEES consists of approximately 170 members, including Core staff, Postdocs and researchers, PhDs, research assistants, technical and administrative staff, and Masters students.
-In addition approximately 30 guests stay for more than one month every year.
-The members represents approximately 25 nationalities.
+CEES consists of over 160 members (including Core staff, Postdocs and researchers, PhDs, research assistants, technical and administrative staff, and Master’s students).
+In addition we have many short and long time guest researchers.
+The members and guests represents over 30 nationalities.

 An important goal of CEES is to communicate its research and findings, as well as to increase the appreciation and understanding of science.
 Our aim is to reach both Norwegian and international audiences.
 A central part of our scientific outreach is the open seminars with high-profile researchers and communicators of science.